stevepur/star_evolution_animation/README.md

 You need the isochrones and numba packages, which can be installed with <code>pip install isochrones</code> and  <code>pip install numba</code>

+Clone or download this repository.

 The first time you run anything use isochrones, isochrones will compute several large arrays which takes 10 to 15 minutes.
 After this first time the program starts very quickly.

 ___

 <h3>How to Run<a id="run"></a></h3>

-Clone or download this repository.
-Then in the repository directory, run by typing the following on the command line:
+In the repository directory, run by typing the following on the command line:
 <code>python star_evolution_animation.py</code>,
 which simulates a 1 Solar mass star with Solar metallicity.